What is Money Management?

 - Apply and manage those solutions on a constant basis

-Position sizing can be approached in a few ways, as simple to as complex as you choose, as long as it is best suited to your platform.
+Position sizing can be approached in a few ways, as simple to as complex as you choose, as long as it is best suited to your trading platform.
 This way you are able to easily manage both the losing trades and the winning ones.
 There are three models we can follow:

 Fixed lot Size